 The policy of the Rancho Santiago Community College District and Santiago Canyon College is that, unless specifically exempted by statute or regulation, every course, course section, or class, reported for state aid, wherever offered

 and maintained by the college, shall be fully open to enrollment and participation by any person who has been admitted to the college and who meets such prerequisites as may be established pursuant to section 55003 of division 6 of title 5 of the California Code of Regulations.

 RSCCD requires parking permits for student and staff lots at Santiago Canyon College during the fall and spring semesters and summer session.
 Parking permits are not required during intersession.
 Students are strongly encouraged to purchase their parking permits via the online WebAdvisor system when they register for classes.
 Parking permits may also be purchased using the link on the Safety & Security website.
 Day permits may be purchased through dispensers located In parking lots 1, 2, 3, 4, 5, 6 and 7.
 The purchase of your permit helps fund parking services and vehicle security when parked on campus.

 Disabled Student Parking

 Several areas on campus are designated for disabled student parking.
 Vehicles in these areas are NOT required to display a current SCC parking permit , or daily permit, but must display one of the following: District-issued disabled permit, State placard, or special State license plate.
-District permits are available in the SCC Disabled Student Center, E-105.
+District permits are available in the Disabled Students PRograms and Services, E-105.

 Vehicles that do not display either a current parking permit or a daily parking permit will be issued a citation.
 Other citations will be issued if students park their vehicles in staff parking or visitor parking.
 Disabled parking spaces are strictly enforced with citations of